sap-tutorials/Tutorials/tutorials/btp-app-kyma-add-helm-chart/btp-app-kyma-add-helm-chart.md

     ```

-3. In the `db` section of the `hana-deployer` module, replace `serviceInstanceName: hana` in the binding `hana` with `fromSecret: cpapp-db` so that it also points to the SAP HANA HDI container secret:
+3. In the `hana` section of the `hana-deployer` module bindings, replace `serviceInstanceName: hana` with `fromSecret: cpapp-db` so that it also points to the SAP HANA HDI container secret:

     ```YAML[5]
     hana-deployer: